 Colorado’s energy portfolio includes renewable sources like wind, solar, biomass, geo-thermal and hydropower, as well as traditional energy resources like natural gas, oil and clean coal.
 Thousands of good-paying jobs are tied to energy production in the state, and any increases in responsible domestic production would mean new job opportunities for Coloradans.

 I continue to work to responsibly increase domestic energy production to lower energy costs and foster economic growth and job creation.
-The House passed with bipartisan support the Domestic Energy and Jobs Act (H.R.
-4480), which included my Planning for American Energy Act (H.R.
-4381).
-This legislation would establish a true all-of-the-above domestic energy plan, putting into place common sense steps to create a framework for using federal lands to responsibly meet America’s energy needs without removing any existing environmental regulations.
+The House passed my Planning for American Energy Act (As part of H.R.
+1965—listed as Title II), which would establish a true all-of-the-above domestic energy plan, putting into place common sense steps to create a framework for using federal lands to responsibly meet America’s energy needs without removing any existing environmental regulations.
 Increased domestic energy production would create thousands of jobs across the country, including many in Colorado.

-Additionally, the House passed my Bureau of Reclamation Small Conduit Hydropower Development and Rural Jobs Act (H.R.
-2842) with bipartisan support.
+Additionally, my Bureau of Reclamation Small Conduit Hydropower Development and Rural Jobs Act (H.R.
+2842) was one of the few bills signed into law in the 113th Congress so far.
 Without removing any environmental regulations, this bill would help reduce needless red tape and expedite the approval process of clean renewable hydropower projects in existing canals and conduits.
 The end result will be new jobs in Colorado and in many western states, and more affordable power rates for consumers.

 I am a steadfast advocate for all energy resources under an all-of-the-above plan which includes wind, The wind industry accounts for several thousand jobs in Colorado and I joined my Colorado colleagues in a letter to the chairmen of the conference committee negotiating the extension of the payroll tax credit in support of extending the wind PTC temporarily with a pay for.